American Airlines Baggage Fees 2023: What To Expect

 American Airlines Checked and Carry-On Allowances

 Fortunately, with a little preparation and research, you’ll know exactly what to expect when it comes to both your checked and carry-on bags while flying with American Airlines.
 If you still have questions after reading this, you can always contact American Airlines directly for specific answers.
+There will also be other regulations on bringing tobacco on a plane and prescription items so please check with the airline prior to getting to the airport.

 Checked Bag Allowances and Fees